 Different types of music will use these elements differently, but all EDM tracks can be broken down into basic elements.
 Visualizing a song’s structure becomes easier when understanding these basic elements.

 Mixing is an essential part of creating a good-sounding song.
 It involves taking individual elements and crafting them together to create a cohesive sound.
-13 Tips for Mixing and Producing EDM by Izotope is a great resource to learn the fundamentals of mixing.
+13 Tips for Mixing and Producing EDM by Izotope is a best way to learn the fundamentals of mixing.
 It covers both theory and practice, so it’s important to balance both when learning how to mix.

 Effects add texture and depth to tracks, while automation allows you to adjust parameters over time.
 Mixing is like putting together a kitset bookshelf with screws and glue – it takes patience and skill but can be incredibly rewarding when done correctly!

 Creating your first EDM track can be daunting, but with the right tools and knowledge, it can be an incredibly rewarding experience.
-You’ll need to familiarize yourself with a Digital Audio Workstation (DAW) to get started.
+You’ll need to familiarize yourself with a DAW to get started.
 Watching online video courses and tutorials is a great way to get comfortable using virtual instruments and effects.
 YouTube videos are also useful for tasks such as equalizing, compressing or adding reverb.

-Creating an EDM track requires more than just technical know-how.
+Creating an EDM song requires more than just technical know-how.
 It requires systematic knowledge of music production.
-Main tips for your first EDM track :
+Main tips:

 - When creating your EDM beat, keep it simple and groovy – use kicks on the quarter notes, snares on every other quarter note, and some hi-hat and percussion to add character